micheles/decorator/docs/tests.documentation.rst

     ...
  TypeError: f1() takes exactly 1 positional argument (2 given)

-Notice that ``inspect.getargspec`` and ``inspect.getfullargspec``
+Notice that ``inspect.getfullargspec``
-will give the wrong signature.
-This even occurs in Python 3.5, although both functions were deprecated in that release.
+will give the wrong signature, even in the latest Python, i.e. version 3.6 at the time of writing.

 The solution
 -----------------------------------------